-In addition to manually enrolling users into training, you can also use enrolment rules to enable self-enrolment by users into training via a training catalogue.
+In addition to manually enrolling users into training, you can also use enrolment rules to enable automated enrolment of users into training via a training catalogue.

 Enrolment rules dictate which topics or articles are made visible to each user in their catalogue.
-So they also help you create and manage separate training catalogues for different types of users.
+They allow you to create and manage separate training catalogues for different types of users.

-In this article, we discuss how to create and apply auto-enrolment rules (automated), which automatically enrol new users who match rules into the topic, article or pathway.
+In this article, we discuss how to create and apply auto-enrolment rules (automated), which automatically enrol new users who match rules into topics, articles or pathways.
+The process has three steps:

 CAUTION!
 Any automated feature requires careful use.
 Automations will run based on the rule you set.
 If you set the wrong rule (you use the wrong filter or set of conditions), the rule will still run and you will need to manage the outcomes.
 Check your automated rules carefully and start slowly, testing just one rule first before creating more.